-We have completed process development of the active pharmaceutical ingredient, or API, and have manufactured multiple commercial scale batches using our proposed commercial process under current good manufacturing practices, or cGMP, conditions.
-We also have completed drug product process development and have manufactured multiple batches of drug product using the proposed commercial process under cGMP conditions.
+We have completed process development of the active pharmaceutical ingredient, or API, in OLINVYK and have manufactured multiple commercial-scale batches under current good manufacturing practices, or cGMP.
+We also have completed drug product process development and have manufactured multiple commercial-scale batches of drug product under cGMP conditions.

-For oliceridine, we have established commercial supply agreements for the manufacture of the API and finished (compounded, filled and packaged) drug product.
-Alcami Corporation, or Alcami, is contracted to supply 100% of our commercial API from its Germantown, WI manufacturing facility.
+For OLINVYK, we have established commercial supply agreements for the manufacture of the API and finished (compounded, filled and packaged) drug product.
+Sterling Pharma Solutions (formerly Alcami Corporation), or

+Sterling, is contracted to supply 100% of our commercial API from its Germantown, WI manufacturing facility.
 We have existing commercial supply agreements with two separate companies for the supply of drug product.
-Alcami is contracted to supply commercial drug product from its facilities in Charleston, SC and Wilmington, NC and was included as part of our NDA submission.
-Pfizer CentreOne (formerly Hospira) is also contracted to supply commercial drug product from its facility in Rocky Mount, NC, but was not included in our NDA submission.
-If approved, we anticipate that oliceridine will be classified as a Schedule II controlled substance.
-All third-party facilities throughout the supply chain have the appropriate licenses from the U.S. Drug Enforcement Administration, or DEA, for handling Schedule II controlled substances according to each of their respective contractual roles (manufacturing, testing, distribution, etc.).
+Alcami Corporation, or Alcami, is contracted to supply commercial drug product from its facilities in Charleston, SC and Wilmington, NC and was included as part of our approved new drug application, or NDA, submission.
+Pfizer CentreOne (formerly Hospira) is also contracted to supply commercial drug product in the future, but was not included in our NDA submission.

+In October 2020, we announced that the DEA has classified OLINVYK as a Schedule II controlled substance.
+All third-party facilities throughout the supply chain have the appropriate licenses from the DEA for handling Schedule II controlled substances according to each of their respective contractual roles (manufacturing, testing, distribution, etc.).